V. Olympiad Stockholm 1912 Football Tournament

 Sweden | United Kingdom (England)

-NB: each team could consist of up to 33 players;
+NB: each team could register up to 33 players; only Great Britain, Hungary and Sweden did so (while

 Pos = Position (GK = Goalkeeper; DF = Defender; MF = Midfielder; FW = Forward); tr. = Trainer;